KerolosMelad/Olympics-Analysis/README.md

 **# What are the sports that old people performs better than youth ?**

-In general the integration and the newly engineered feature don't help greatly in research question in Part1, As the questions in Part1 Could be almostly answered in Part1
+In general the integration and the newly engineered feature don't help greatly in research question in MS1, As the questions in MS1 Could be almostly answered in MS1

- # Part 3
+ # Milestone 3
  The main purpose here is to build a Pipeline to extract, transform, Load dataset using Airflow.

  Therefore, we first imported the required libraries for airflow.